 7. Establish rooms if you're connecting multiple smart bulbs

 If you’ve got more than one Philips Hue light, you’ll want to setup what Google calls Rooms.
-In the Home Control section of the app you’ll find the ability to create Rooms and then add devices in that are installed in that area of your home.
+In the Home Control section of the app you’ll find the ability to create Rooms; it's here you can add devices in that are installed in that area of your home.

 For example, if you have three sets of Philips Hue devices in your living room you can include all of these under a title of 'living room'.
 This allows you to say 'OK Google, turn on my living room lights' and stops you having to ask your speaker to turn on all three lights separately.